 Typically though, those invited have made large contributions to the project or have commissioned other works of art from Turrell.
-Many well known art dealers and other important figures in the art world have seen the crater.

-People who have seen the crater have described it as an incredible sight.
+Many well known art dealers and other important figures in the art world have seen the crater, and those who have witnessed it have described it as an incredible sight.

 James Turrell does not take a typical approach to art.
-After he bought the crater, he started excavating tons of earth in order to hollow out tunnels and chambers.
+After he bought the crater, he started excavating tons of earth – over 86,000 cubic meters (1.3 million cubic yards) to be exact – in order to shape the Crater Bowl and hollow out tunnels and chambers.
 He tried to make different viewing areas, so the light, astronomical features, and sky could be seen from inside the crater.
-Thus, he tried to turn a space itself into art.
+Essentially, he tried to turn a space itself into art.

 Originally, the Roden Crater was supposed to be finished in the late 1980’s.
-The date was pushed back a number of times though due to financial issues among other problems, which caused construction to halt at different times.
-As of last notice, the crater should be finished sometime in 2011, although there is no guarantee of that.
-Some speculate that once the Roden Crater is finished it is going to be one of the hottest things in the art world.
+However, the date of completion has been pushed back a number of times due to financial issues (among other problems) which caused construction to halt at different times.
+Recently, Turrell estimated that construction would be completed by 2011; but once again, there have been delays.

 Astronomy Cast has an episode on volcanoes.